NixonNelson22/W6-WebMusketeers/README.md

 	- data acquisition has to be automated.
 	- data pre-processing has to be improved .
 	- data processing , data aggregation, and labeling of data has to be done .
-- integration of twilio , rasa chatbot, grafana has to be done .
+- integration of Twilio , rasa chat-bot, grafana has to be done .
 - database has to be added.
 	- database for large dataset has to be added.
 	- postgres database integration in spring boot has to be done.